-My 6-Year-Old Son Had a Massive Stroke Right Before My Eyes
+This Woman’s 6-Year-Old Son Had a Massive Stroke Right in Front of Her

 Courtesy Nicole Thomas